steamory/portal-roadmap/README.md

 > Users can manage unstructured data such as music, file, photos, documents and so on.

 Users' Pod is where users store their data.
-Pods and apps are always separate and compatible meaning you are free to pick and choose and change users mind while still keeping users' data.
-For example, if you want to switch messaging app you can take users contacts and chat history along easily.
+Pods and apps are always separate and compatible meaning users are free to pick and choose and change users' mind while still keeping users' data.
+For example, if you want to switch messaging app you can take your contacts and chat history along easily.

 ## Q3: 📖 Flexible user interface infrastructure